 We are proposing to add an extra layer of bridge rules to existing BDI multi-context agents that controls the content of the mental contexts via norms.
 Remember, we earlier stated, that an adopted norm becomes a conditional commitment.
-The default normative personality of an agent is expressed as follows:

-- an agent commits to believe everything it believes, commits to desire everything it desires and commits to intend everything it intends - an agent beliefs what it is committed to believing, desires what it is committed to desiring and intends what it is committed to intending
+The default normative personality of an agent is expressed as follows: an agent commits to believe everything it believes, commits to desire everything it desires and commits to intend everything it intends; and an agent beliefs what it is committed to believing, desires what it is committed to desiring and intends what it is committed to intending.
 This is modelled via two sets of bridge rules where Φ stands for any of B, D or I:

-$$\frac{\Phi:\Phi(\varphi)}{CC:Commit(\lceil \Phi(\varphi)\rceil)} \ () \qquad \qquad \frac{CC:Commit(\lceil \Phi(\varphi)\rceil)}{\Phi:\Phi(\varphi)} \ ()$$
+$$\frac{\Phi:\Phi(\varphi)}{CC:Commit(\llbracket\Phi(\varphi)\rrbracket)} () \qquad \frac{CC:Commit(\llbracket\Phi(\varphi)\rrbracket)}{\Phi:\Phi(\varphi)} ()$$

-Two examples of this can be seen in Figure 2 that depicts the normative layer of bridge rules we propose.
-Here CC represents the commitment context in order to distinguish it from the communication context C in Figure 1.
-Formulae (for now restricted to mental literals) from any of the three standard contexts are injected into the commitment context via a bridge rule of the form (), where they encounter norms (first-order logic implications).
+Two examples of this can be seen in Figure 1(b) that depicts the normative layer of bridge rules we propose.
+Formulae (restricted to mental literals) from any of the three standard contexts are injected into the commitment context via a bridge rule of the form (), where they encounter norms (first-order logic implications).
 Since the commitment context is closed under implication, the deduction machinery inside this context can be thought of as applying the norms.
 The resulting formulae of the local reasoning in the commitment unit are then injected back into the appropriate context via a bridge rule of the form ().